ahsawwn/Pharmacy-POS-System/README.md

 This project is **open-source for reference purposes only**.
 You are **not permitted** to copy, modify, or distribute it without permission.

 ---

-Let me know if you want any modifications! 🚀